mainkoon81/Study-Autonomous-Car-Prep-01/README.md

 we are looking ahead to a modified algorithm that keeps track of **explored states** so that they aren't repeated.
 In the preliminary algorithm, **A(Arad) is repeated** since we are not keeping track of **explored states**.
 Ideally, we would not add duplicates from backtracking...(picking Arad is backtracking).
 <img src="https://user-images.githubusercontent.com/31917400/43776822-fa6281ae-9a48-11e8-9a98-a3a10cfbe4c0.jpg" />

- - As exploring the state, we keep track of the **frontier** which is a set of states at the end of the paths that we haven't explored.
+ - As exploring the state, we keep track of the **frontier states**.
- - Behind the frontier is the set of the explored states.
+ - Behind the frontier is the set of the **explored states**.
-   - tracking reason: when expanding, we need to detect duplicates.
+   - We tracking it coz when expanding, we need to detect duplicates.
  - Ahead of the frontier is the set of the unexplored states.